-The lack of a consistent improvement in the CAM forecasts versus the GFS, and the NAM forecasts especially, is shown further by viewing the frequency distribution of the relative RMSE ranks of the models for each day (Fig. 8).
+The lack of consistent improvement in the CAM forecasts versus the GFS, and the NAM forecasts especially, is shown further by viewing the frequency distribution of the relative RMSE ranks of the models for each day (Fig. 8).
 The models are ranked using the 24 days for which the model output was available for all of the models over the period examined.
-The 15-21 h period is examined to allow the next day's diurnal cycle to be represented in the statistics, while focusing on the time period that typically precedes convective initiation or represents the early evolution of the daily convective activity (Schwartz et al. 2009b; Clark et al. 2009).
-The NAM forecasts of DPT850 and CAPE over the 15-21 h forecast period are ranked in the top three almost 80% of the time (Figs. 8d and 8e).
-There does not appear to be any substantial improvement in the performance of the CAMs compared to the NAM and GFS, and in fact, the CAM forecasts tend to be slightly worse overall according to the mean RMSE ranks.
+The 15-21-h period is examined to allow the next day's diurnal cycle to be represented in the statistics, while focusing on the time period that typically precedes convective initiation or represents the early evolution of the daily convective activity (Schwartz et al. 2010; Clark et al. 2009).
+The NAM forecasts of DPT850 and CAPE over the 15-21-h forecast period are ranked in the top three almost 80% of the time (Figs. 8d and 8e).
+There does not appear to be any substantial improvement in the performance of the CAMs compared to the NAM and GFS, and, in fact, the CAM forecasts tend to be slightly worse overall according to the mean RMSE ranks.

 c.
-Similarity in large-scale boundaries and CAM errors away from the boundaries
+Similarities in large-scale boundaries and CAM errors away from the boundaries

-Although the use of a mean RMSE over a regional domain cannot separate objectively the contribution of timing, location, and magnitude errors, inspection of the forecasts by the SE08 participants and by the authors revealed that the placement of mesoscale and synoptic scale features in the NAM forecasts was very similar to the location of the features in the CAMs, as noted similarly in Weisman et al. (2008).
-This is most apparent by focusing on the EMC model, which uses the same dynamic core (WRF-NMM; Janjíc et al. 2005) as the NAM.
-The EMC model used in this study is essentially a higher-resolution version of the NAM used without cumulus parameterization (there are other minor differences, however, which prevents a complete isolation of the effects of higher resolution).
+Although the use of a mean RMSE over a regional domain cannot separate objectively the contributions of the timing, location, and magnitude errors, inspection of the forecasts by the SE08 participants and by the authors revealed that the placement of mesoscale and synopticscale features in the NAM forecasts was very similar to the location of the features in the CAMs, as noted similarly in Weisman et al. (2008).
+This is most apparent by focusing on the EMC model, which uses the same dynamic core [the Nonhydrostatic Mesoscale Model version of the WRF model, WRF-NMM; Janjić et al. (2005)] as the NAM.
+The EMC model used in this study is essentially a higher-resolution version of the NAM used without cumulus parameterization (there are other minor differences, however, which prevent a complete isolation of the effects of higher resolution).